elewa-academy/Precourse/1-being-a-developer/README.md

 ## Specifications

+1. programmer's oath template
-1. Read through the resources provided in this page of the precourse.
+2. Read through the resources provided in this page of the precourse.
-2.
+3. write your goals in your portfolio

 [TOP](#index)